usnistgov/oscal-xproc3/projects/oscal-from-pdf/readme.md

 But FM 6-22 is a *Field Manual* not an *Army Document Publication*.
 As such it exhibits certain interesting traits.
 In particular, its regular structures map well into OSCAL control structures, and the functionalities that OSCAL provides (profiling and assessment) are even conceivable with this data set - with an interesting stretch.

-In order that this not be a "Procrustean stretch", the beds are adjustable - which is where XSLT and XProc play a role.
+In order that this not be a "Procrustean stretch", we need the beds to be adjustable, which is why we use XProc and XSLT.

 ### Why OSCAL